Apr. 8, 2020

 The College Archives collects and preserves materials that document ALL of Conn's history–whether it was 100 years ago or last week.
 It's rare to recognize something is historic as it's happening, but as we cope with a global public health crisis related to COVID-19, it is clear we are all living and making history right now.
 This moment in time is an important part of the Connecticut College history and the history of the world at large.
 Historians and future Camels will want to know how you experienced it.

-The Archives is collecting stories about what it's like being a student at Conn during this time.
-We're looking for reflections from students across the College–away from and on campus, first years to seniors–to help tell this story.
+The Archives is collecting stories about what it's like being part of the Conn community during this time.
+We're looking for reflections from across the College–faculty and staff; those working remotely, working on campus and on reserve–to help tell this story.
+Students will also receive a request to participate.
 Submissions may be submitted anonymously or published after a set period of time.

 Submit your reflections via an online form by responding to various prompts.